 “Movement is a medicine for creating change in a person’s physical, emotional, and mental states.”Carol Welch

 Crank the music and dance in your kitchen, or go to the gym and sweat it out.
 Nothing gets you out of your head, and into your body faster than raising your heart rate.
-Even when I don’t feel like it, I make it a priority to exercise at least 20 minutes 4 to 5 times a week and I ALWAYS feel better and more energetic after this self-care technique.
+Even when I don’t feel like it, I make it a priority to exercise at least 20 minutes four-to-five times a week and I ALWAYS feel better and more energetic after this self-care technique.

 “Suffering is due to our disconnection with the inner soul.
 Meditation is establishing that connection.”Amit Ray

-Take 5 to 15 minutes each day to sit, close your eyes, and observe your breath.
+Take five to 15 minutes each day to sit, close your eyes, and observe your breath.
 This self-care practice helps relieve anxiety, and connects you to your inner guidance.
 By meditating regularly, you develop the ability of observing your thoughts instead of your thoughts controlling you.
 I love guided meditations because they help keep my mind from wandering all over the place.
 I highly recommend the Headspace Meditation app for simple 10-minute guided meditations.

 We ALL feel out of whack at times and by integrating these self-care techniques, you can experience more balance and increased well-being.